Nice & the Côte d'Azur

 The wonderful hilltop towns of fragrant Provence combine with chic resorts and the glamorous principality of Monaco on this exciting rail tour of Nice and the Côte d'Azur.
 Join us as we discover the French Riviera, which has long been a favoured destination of the rich and famous.

 We meet at our dedicated Departure Office in St Pancras this morning, then take the Eurostar to Lille, enjoying the light meal included for Standard Premier Class passengers.
-In Lille we board the TGV service to Nice for six nights at the Hotel Westminster, enjoying dinner together at the hotel this evening.
+In Lille we board the TGV service to Nice for six nights at the Hotel Westminster.
 Located close to Monaco and the Italian border on the beautiful Côte d'Azur, Nice is the fifth largest city in France and is believed to be one of the oldest human settlements in Europe.
 Over the years, Nice has changed hands many times, thanks largely to its importance as a maritime stronghold.
 It only became part of France in 1860, having previously been an Italian dominion.

 Today we enjoy a comprehensive introduction to Nice.
 Our guided tour of the city, by coach and on foot, begins from outside the hotel.
 We drive up to Mont Boron, which offers terrific views of the city and the Bay of Angels, with its pebbled beaches and azure water - from which the Côte d'Azur takes its name.
 Our tour continues to the hill-top quarter of Cimiez, former home of the artist Matisse.
 The Roman remains at Cimiez offer an insight into the history of the city and the region.
 After a visit to the bustling Place de l'Opéra and the narrow streets of the old town, we conclude our tour at market in Cours Saleya, just in time for lunch.